imagej/napari-imagej/doc/examples/bonej.rst

 Preparing and Opening the Data
 ------------------

 We will use the same data that was used in the BoneJ2 paper.
-Go ahead and download umzc_378p_Apteryx_haastii_head.tif.bz2 from doi:10.6084/m9.figshare.7257179
+Go ahead and download umzc_378p_Apteryx_haastii_head.tif.bz2 from doi:10.6084/m9.figshare.7257179.
+Direct link: https://figshare.com/ndownloader/files/13369043

 .. |ImageJ2| image:: ../../src/napari_imagej/resources/imagej2-16x16-flat.png